We Want Your Feedback

 - In a “Learn more” section, convey why FIDO is a uniquely safe, secure, and convenient way to sign in.

-Educate users about how FIDO technology works to instill
+- Educate users about how FIDO technology works to instill confidence and trust.

 - Our research indicates that although many users view biometric sign-in as desirable, convenient, and secure, some users initially express reluctance to share biometric or other computer sign-in information with their bank or with FIDO.